Fosstrak/fosstrak-fc/fc-client/README.txt

-Accada Filtering and Collection Client
+Fosstrak Filtering and Collection Client
 ======================================

-The objective of the Accada Filtering and Collection Client module is to provide a Java Swing based test client to execute Application Level Event specification (ALE) commands on a reader or component that implements the ALE specification.
+The objective of the Fosstrak Filtering and Collection Client module is to provide a Java Swing based test client to execute Application Level Event specification (ALE) commands on a reader or component that implements the ALE specification.